sxs-collaboration/spectre/docs/DevGuide/GitHubActions.md

   - testing
   - rebase
-* CHECK_FILES runs the script `tools/CheckFiles.sh` (which also runs the script `tools/FileTestDefs.sh`), and `tools/CheckPythonFormatting.sh`.
-The checks
-  fail if any of the following are true:
+* CHECK_FILES runs the script `tools/CheckFiles.sh` (which also runs the script `tools/FileTestDefs.sh`).
+The checks fail if any of the following are true:
   - Any file,
     * contains a line over 80 characters (We allow exceptions for certain file types and inherently long strings like URLs and include lines.